Do you think tap water in the US is safe to drink? Think again!

 What should I look for in a home water filtration system?

 The type of filter best for a particular application depends on the specific contaminants that need to be removed from the water.
-Always check if the filter you buy is designed to eliminate the toxins in your water.
+Always check if the filter you buy is designed to eliminate the harmful chemicals in your water.

 Other factors you should check include the following: